1fan/papercut-printing-cost-calculator/README.md

     ```

 3. Go to the `./deployment` folder.\
    You can change the configuration if needed.
-By default, configuration file and json files are all put in `./config` folder, you can
+By default, configuration file and log4j2.xml files are both put in `./config` folder, you can
    replace the value as per requirements.

 4. Run the application